CoMat: Aligning Text-to-Image Diffusion Model with Image-to-Text Concept Matching: Experiment

 \subsection{Ablation Study}

-Here, we aim to evaluate the importance of each component and model setting in our framework and attempt to answer three questions: 1) Are both two main modules, \ie, Concept Matching and Attribute Concentration, necessary and effective?
-2) Is the Fidelity Preservation module necessary, and how to choose the discriminator?
-3) How to choose the base model for the image captioning models?

-{\bf Concept Matching and Attribute Concentration.} In Table \ref{benchmark:ab_main}, we show the T2I-CompBench result aiming to identify the effectiveness of the concept matching and attribute concentration modules.
-We find that the concept matching module accounts for major gains to the baseline model.
-On top of that, the attribute concentration module brings further improvement on all six sub-categories in T2I-CompBench.
+{\bf Effectiveness of Concept Activation and Attribute Concentration.} In Table \ref{benchmark:ab_main}, we show the T2I-CompBench result aiming to identify the effectiveness of the concept activation and attribute concentration modules.
+We find that the concept activation module accounts for major gains to the baseline model.
+On top of that, the attribute concentration module brings further improvement to all six sub-categories in T2I-CompBench.
+We show the qualitative effectiveness in Fig.~\ref{fig:acdemo}.